 In February 2016, the first two P-TECH pilot sites commenced in Geelong (Newcomb Secondary College) and Ballarat (Federation College) in Victoria.

-In May 2016, the Government announced an expansion of the P-TECH pilot from two to fourteen sites across Australia.
+In May 2016, the Government announced an expansion of the P-TECH pilot from two to thirteen sites across Australia.